Kintone MCP server

 • create_app: Create a new kintone app

-• add_fields: Add fields to a kintone app
+• add_fields: Add fields to an app

-• update_field: Update settings for an existing field
+• update_field: Update an existing field's settings

-• update_form_layout: Change the form layout of a kintone app
+• update_form_layout: Modify form layout

-• deploy_app: Deploy app settings to production
+• deploy_app: Deploy app changes to production

 Space Operations